for the Artist Diploma in Music

 Applicants seeking admission to the MME + Licensure program should review the online requirements.

 Applicants to the MME whose native language is not English must present an iBT score of 96 for the Master of Music Education (MME).
 A TOEFL iBT of 103 or higher is required for Full Status Admission to the University of Illinois Graduate College and School of Music.
-See the complete English proficiency requirements.
+See the full English proficiency requirements.

 The School of Music offers an academic year program and a Summers-only MME.
 For academic year applications, the School of Music offers Fall admission only; spring term of entry by departmental petition approval only.